 Reducing Burdens on Financial Advisors & Firms

 FSI’s mission includes creating a healthier, more business-friendly regulatory environment for the independent financial services industry.
 To that end, we aim to reduce the burdens hampering operations and growth of our members’ businesses and align regulatory requirements with the new reality of virtual work and an evolving technology landscape.
-We will work with FINRA on common-sense criteria for firms conducting virtual examinations.
-In addition, we continue to push for no-action relief from the SEC to allow payments of securities commissions to business entities owned and operated by financial advisors.
+We continue to push for no-action relief from the SEC to allow payments of securities commissions to business entities owned and operated by financial advisors.
 In the states, we will work to eliminate or fight back proposed professional privilege taxes that unnecessarily increase costs for advisors and inhibit investors’ access to advice.
+And for our dually registered and RIA members, we will work to engage with the SEC on updates to their custody rule and encourage FINRA to reconsider advertising and marketing burdens faced by these firms.

 Issues Impacting the Financial Services Industry